A classification of neighborhoods around leaves of a singular foliation: Classification II: Particular Cases

 Here $\mathcal T_\ell $ is the transverse formal singular foliation at $\ell \in L $.
 Upon identifying the fiber $(T_\ell,\mathcal T_\ell) $ with $(\mathbb R^d, \mathcal T_0) $, we can see this group morphism as a group morphism, defined up to a conjugation by an element in $\mathrm{Sym}(\mathcal T_0)$:

 that lifts the \pairing{} of the singular foliation $\mathcal F $.
 (Notice that since this map is defined up to conjugation by an element in $\mathrm{Sym}(\mathcal T_0)$, we do not need to say with respect to which point of $ L$ we compute the fundamental group of $L$).
-The group morphism \eqref{eq:Psi} is well-defined up to a conjugation by an element in $ \mathrm{Sym}(\mathcal T_0) $.

 The singular foliation $\mathcal F $ can be reconstructed as follows: Consider on $L^u \times \mathbb R^d$ ($L^u $ being again the universal cover of $L$) the trivial product of the singular foliation of all vector fields on $ L^u$ with the formal singular foliation $\mathcal T_0 $ on $\mathbb R^d $.
 Then the group morphism \eqref{eq:Psi} can be used to let this formal singular foliation go down to $\frac{ L^u \times \mathbb{R}^d }{\pi_1(L)} $.
 This formal singular foliation coincides with $\mathcal F $.